dotnet/csharpstandard/standard/structs.md

 ### §ref-modifier-new-clause Ref modifier

 The `ref` modifier indicates that the *struct_declaration* declares a type whose instances are allocated on the execution stack.
-The `ref` modifier declares that instances may contain ref-like fields, and must obey the *ref_safe_scope* rules.
-Instances of the ref struct may not be copied out of the *ref_safe_scope* of any of its ref-like fields.
-The rules for determining the *ref_safe_scope* of a `ref struct` are described in §ref-like-field-initialization.
+The `ref` modifier declares that instances may contain ref-like fields, and may not be copied out of its safe-scope (§safe-scope-rules).
+The rules for determining the safe scope of a `ref struct` are described in §safe-scope-rules.

 It is a compile-time error if a ref struct type is used in any of the following contexts:

 - As the element type of an array.
 - As the declared type of a field of a class or a non-ref struct.
-- To implement an interface.
-- Being boxed to `System.ValueType` or `System.Object`.
+- Being boxed to `System.ValueType` or `System.Object`:
 - As a type argument.
 - An async method.
 - An iterator.

 > *Note*: A `ref struct` shall not declare `async` methods nor use a `yield return` or `yield break` statement because the implicit `this` parameter cannot be used in those contexts. *end note*

+- There is no conversion from a `ref struct` type to the type `object` or the type `System.ValueType`.
+- A `ref struct` type shall not be declared to implement any interface
+- An instance method declared in `object` or in `System.ValueType` but not overridden in a `ref struct` type shall not be called with a receiver of that `ref struct` type.
+- An instance method of a `ref struct` type shall not be captured by method conversion to a delegate type.
-A ref struct shall not be captured by a lambda expression or a local function.
+- A ref struct shall not be captured by a lambda expression or a local function.

-The *ref_safe_scope* rules for *reference_variables* apply to instances of ref struct.
+These constraints ensure that no variable of `ref struct` type refers to stack memory or variables that are no longer valid.

 ### 16.2.3 Partial modifier